kubernetes/minikube/site/content/en/docs/Reference/Drivers/kic.md

 ## Overview

-This is an experimental driver.
-Run kubernetes inside a container, instead of creating a VM, kubernertes will be installed in container.
+This is an experimental driver. installs kuberentes inside a containe (instead of inside a VM or a container)

+kic supports oci tools such as docker and podman.

 {{% readfile file="/docs/Reference/Drivers/includes/kic_usage.inc" %}}